Skip to content

 Guardrail Check Flow

-Payment request → PolicyGrant validation → SignedBudgetAuthorization validation → SignedPaymentAuthorization creation (or reject)
+Payment request → PolicyGrant validation → SignedBudgetAuthorization validation → SBA issued (or reject) → Trust Gateway → XRPL

 See Machine Wallet Guardrails for the full guide and threat model.